Spartan-71/Amazon-ML-Challenge-2024/README.md

 - **Rank**: 503 out of 2500+ teams

 ## Conclusion
 This hackathon, spanning four days, was the longest we’ve participated in so far.
 We faced challenges, particularly with the computational resources needed to process such a large volume of data.
-Processing the test.csv file, which involved downloading over 52 GB of images and running them through an OCR model, took us collectively more than 20 hours.
+Processing the test.csv file, which involved downloading over **52 GB** of images and running them through an OCR model, took us collectively more than **20 hours**.
 Despite these obstacles, it was an invaluable experience to work on a real-world problem faced by Amazon.

 We are extremely grateful to Amazon for hosting such an engaging hackathon and look forward to competing again next year!

 ## Contributors

-- [Anish Dabhane](https://github.com/Spartan-71) – Text Postprocessing & Unit Extraction
+1. [Anish Dabhane](https://github.com/Spartan-71) – Text Postprocessing & Unit Extraction
-- [Kshitij Aucharmal](https://github.com/kshitijhaucharmal) – Image Processing & OCR Integration
+2. [Kshitij Aucharmal](https://github.com/kshitijhaucharmal) – Image Processing & OCR Integration
-- [Ajinkya Bogle](https://github.com/Ajinkya-25) – Image Preprocessing & Unit Extraction
+3. [Ajinkya Bogle](https://github.com/Ajinkya-25) – Image Preprocessing & Unit Extraction